aTechGuide/travel-biryani/posts/2020/shami-kebab/2020-08-09-shami-kebab.md

 **Step 2:**{: .heading2 }

-As the cooker gets on with its whistling....let us start with the chopping issue
+As the cooker gets on with its whistling. let us start with the chopping issue.

 <br/>